leonstel/leonstel.github.io/blogs/xmen_part2.md

 and manipulating the google maps.
 Today we will discuss how to integrate some state management so data could be effectively saved and notify other components.

-**Links to the Git Repo and previous posts are at the end of this article**
+**Links to the Git Repo and previous / next posts are at the end of this article**

 ### Learning Points